Special Lot From: Hunan Province

 About Our Organic Bi Luo Chun

-A favorite of one of Chinese history's favorite emperors, Kangxi, who changed the name from Xia Sha Ren Xiang, which literally means "a tea so fragrant it will scare you to death,” to the more elegant Bi Lou Chun, “Green Snail Spring,” after the characteristic twist of the leaves.
+A favorite of Emperor Kangxi, who changed the name from Xia Sha Ren Xiang — which literally means "a tea so fragrant it will scare you to death" — to the more elegant Bi Luo Chun, "Green Snail Spring," after the characteristic twist of the leaves.

 Brewing Guidelines for Organic Bi Luo Chun